SoerenHenning/titan-ccp-common/README.md

 ## Build

-We use Apache Maven as build tool.
-To build this project an existing Maven and JDK installation is required.
-Run `mvn install` to create a jar file.
+We use Gradle as a build tool.
+In order to build the project run `./gradlew build` on Linux/macOS or `./gradlew.bat build` on Windows.